sizsan/Bookly/README.md

 -	View adverts placed by other users
 -	Complete an order to buy a book from another user

 The user primary key is the user_id.
 A user has an email and password attribute, which are both stored as a string.
 The default for these attributes is an empty string and they are set as required at the database level.
 These fields have been implemented with the Devise gem.
 To create a more personal user experience, a first name, last name and username field have also been added.
 These fields are also stored as a string and are optional at the database level.
-The decision was made to make only the first name a required field but this has been enforced in the form view so the user cannot submit a request to sign up without entering their first name.
+Of these, the decision was made to make only the first name a required field but this has been enforced in the form view so the user cannot submit a request to sign up without entering their first name.

 #### Books
 A book represents a book listing with Google Books.
 The user enters the book title to add the Google Book listing to the Bookly Book List.
 Books on this list can be selected by users to create an advert to list a book for sale.
 A user can also purchase a book from an advert created by another user.